bitnami-labs/sealed-secrets/docs/developer/controller.md

 ### Setup a kubernetes cluster to run the tests

-You need a kubernetes cluster to run the intgeration tests.
+You need a kubernetes cluster to run the integration tests.

 For instance: